 As adults, we’re all guilty of not committing enough time to research when choosing a mattress…

 Another area to consider is the fact that dogs are animals that serve and protect.
 They instinctively protect your family, an advantage if you live in an area where such protection is important.
 Service dogs are used by the handicapped, police and fire departments, and in many other areas.
 This personality trait makes having a dog the best option for many families.
-At the same time, cats keep your home or property free from snakes, mice, and even spiders – great if you live in the country.
+At the same time, cats keep your home or property free from mice and even spiders – great if you live in the countryside.

-Cat vs. Dog: Personality and Intelligence
+Personality and Intelligence

-Overall, cats are independent and communicative; dogs playful and loyal.
+Overall, cats are independent and communicative, dogs playful and loyal.
 A dog’s affection and playfulness can be excessive at times and a cat’s aloofness can be irritating.
 It is purely dependent on preference as to which personality your family will enjoy the most.

 When it comes to intelligence, cats have more – a scientifically proven fact.
 The fact that cats are more intelligent than dogs is measurable through testing.
 They are better at memory and problem solving.
 Again, this is somewhat dependent on the individual animal.
-One of the dumbest dogs I ever owned was a purebred Dalmatian.
-He was stolen and managed to make his way home from about 45 miles away, swimming a canal to do so.
-I also had a cat that was so dumb that he tried to catch the moths in the headlights of moving cars.
-I tried my best to keep him indoors, but a friend inadvertently let him out one night.
-His end was not pleasant.

-Cat vs. Dog: Maintenance and Upkeep
+Maintenance and Upkeep